irods/irods_docs/docs/developers/logging.md

 A category can be a custom tag or one of the pre-defined tags:

-- legacy
-- server
+- agent
 - agent_factory
+- api
+- authentication
-- agent
+- database
 - delay_server
-- resource
-- database
-- authentication
+- genquery2
-- api
+- legacy
 - microservice
 - network
+- resource
 - rule_engine
+- server
 - sql

 You'll soon see how to [create your own](#creating-a-new-category).